Joe Toscano

 in the acoustic signal?

-- How can we develop speech-based tests to measure hearing loss using behavioral
+How can we develop speech-based tests to measure hearing difficulty using behavioral

 and/or neural responses?